vimeo/psalm/UPGRADING.md

   - `Psalm\Plugin\EventHandler\Event\PropertyTypeProviderEvent`
   - `Psalm\Plugin\EventHandler\Event\PropertyVisibilityProviderEvent`
   - `Psalm\Plugin\EventHandler\Event\StringInterpreterEvent`
 - [BC] Atomic::__toString() used to return a string representation of the type that was using double quotes (") to quote literals.
-This is now using simple quotes (') to be more aligned with the rest of the codebase.
+This is now using single quotes (') to be more aligned with the rest of the codebase.
 - [BC] Atomic::__toString() is now final
 - [BC] Atomic::__toString() now returns a more detailed version of the type (it calls getId() under the hood)
 - [BC] Atomic::getId() has now a first param $exact.
 Calling the method with false will return a less detailed version of the type in some cases (similarly to what __toString used to return)